The Free City of Haven

-The Free City of Haven is a supplement published by Gamelords in 1981 for the fantasy role-playing game Thieves' Guild.
+The Free City of Haven is a campaign setting published by Gamelords in 1981 that can be used with any role-playing game rules, including Gamelords's own fantasy role-playing game Thieves' Guild.

 Contents

-The Free City of Haven is the first of three fantasy game modules describing a city of 80,000.
-The supplement includes twenty-five scenarios and random street encounters, as well as detailed information on businesses and important people in the city.
+The Free City of Haven is a campaign setting that details the fictional city of Haven with a population of 80,000.
+The book includes seven chapters that cover each of the seven boroughs of the city, as well as providing sixty random street encounters, in-depth descriptions of 300 notable people, an overview of the city and detailed information on businesses and twenty-five scenarios.
 Eleven maps of various neighborhoods are also included.

+Publication history

+The Free City of Haven was published by Gamelords in 1981 as a 128-page loose-leaf book, the first of three volumes that were scheduled to be published about Haven.
+The second volume, Haven: Secrets of the Labyrinth, was released in 1983, but the third volume was not published before Gamelords went out of business in 1985.

-The supplement was re-issued as a boxed set re-titled Haven: The Free City in 1984.
+The Free City of Haven was re-issued as a boxed set re-titled Haven: The Free City in 1984.